 Dental implants are widely considered to be the best way to replace any number of missing teeth, and Dr. Hoop heartily agrees.
 Right now, they are the only treatment that restores both the visible crown and hidden root of a tooth, creating a prosthetic that looks natural and is just as strong as the real thing.
-Thanks to his periodontal specialty training, Dr. Hoop is able to provide every aspect of implant dentistry right here at Total Dental Solutions in Naples, making it easier than ever for patients to rebuild their smiles.
-To get started on the road to your renewed oral health and function, contact our dental office today to learn more about dental implants in Naples, FL.
+Thanks to his periodontal specialty training, Dr. Hoop is able to provide every aspect of implant dentistry right here at Total Dental Solutions in North Naples, making it easier than ever for patients to rebuild their smiles.
+To get started on the road to your renewed oral health and function, contact our dental office today to learn more about dental implants in North Naples, FL.

 A dental implant is essentially a prosthetic tooth root made of titanium.
 Resembling a small screw, it’s placed into the jawbone in the space left by a missing tooth, where it bonds with the surrounding bone through a process called osseointegration.
 Once this is completed, this new root can be topped with a crown, bridge, or denture to restore the visible portion of a patient’s tooth/teeth.